Stylish Celebrity Escapism

-Julianna Margulies refuses to return to ER with rest of original cast
+Julianna Margulies refuses to return to ER (update: no longer true)

 In the hey-day of ER, Anthony Edwards, Noah Wyle, Julianna Margulies and George Clooney were the stars of the show.
 In this, it’s final season, the 15-year running TV show is working hard to bring back that ground breaking original cast.
 Anthony Edwards was first, Noah Wyle is scheduled, and even George Clooney, who has since become a mega-movie star, is said to have finally agreed to come back for an appearance.
 Julianna Margulies, whose Nurse Hathaway character was supposed to have been living happily ever after with Clooney’s Dr. Ross, has turned them down however.